AldenCh/SpareCounter/README.md

 ## Features:
 - A home screen to track your spare makes and misses
 - A stats screen to track your highest miss percentage spares
+- A settings screen to wipe your spare data

 ## Home Page:
 1. The Home Page / Startup Screen:<br><br>